 But more importantly, do your research on different tire manufacturers.
-Also, look into what your RV manufacturer recommends based on your motorhome, fifth wheel or travel trailer’s weight.
+Look into what your RV manufacturer recommends based on your motorhome, fifth wheel or travel trailer’s weight.

-Also, your motorhome or towable’s spare tire is the most forgotten of RV tire safety and maintenance because it just sits there under the coach or on the back of a towable.
+Also worth noting, your motorhome or towable’s spare tire is the most forgotten because it just sits there under the coach or on the back of a towable.
 They will literally dry rot before you even get to use them because they are subject to the weather yet not get used as intended.

 For example, if the last four digits of the DOT code are 0203, that means that the tire was manufactured during the second week of the year 2003.

-Front End Alignment (Motorhomes)
+Front End Alignment for Motorhomes

-You should always check your tires for signs of unusual wear before every trip.
+You should always check your tires for signs of unusual tire wear before every trip.
 Again, look for flat spots, cupping or signs of excessive tire wear.
 You should schedule a front end alignment at least annually.

 Front end alignments for motorhomes are best left to the professionals.
-If you have a large motorhome, you may need to have a facility accustomed to handling big rigs do your alignment.
-These types of shops will have the necessary equipment to give your motorized RV a quality alignment.
+Your large(r) Class A or Class C motorhome may need to have a facility accustomed to handling big rigs do your alignment.
+These types of shops will have the necessary equipment and professional tire specialists and technicians to give your motorized RV a quality alignment.

-The care and attention given to motorhomes should be the same for towable RVs such as fifth wheels and travel trailers.
-The best place to have a proper trailer wheel and axel alignment done on your towable is by a certified technician at a trailer service center.
-You should schedule your wheel and axel alignment yearly.
+The care and attention given to motorhomes should be the same for towable RVs.
+The best place to have a proper trailer wheel and axel alignment done on your fifth wheel or travel trailer at a trailer service center and done by a certified technician.
+You should schedule your wheel and axel alignment annually.